dabianzhixing/DBL/README.md

 The default size of DL label and BL label is 64.
 You could tune the label size to achieve better performance.

 Please cite our paper if you use DBL in your work：

 @article{lyuDBL,
-author = {Lyu, Qiuyi and Li, Yuchen and He, Bingsheng and Gong, Bin}, title = {DBL: Efficient Reachability Queries on Dynamic Graphs}, conference = { In International Conference on Database Systems for Advanced Applications}, pages = {761-777}, year = {2021}
+  author = {Lyu, Qiuyi and Li, Yuchen and He, Bingsheng and Gong, Bin},
+  title = {DBL: Efficient Reachability Queries on Dynamic Graphs},
+  conference = {International Conference on Database Systems for Advanced Applications},
+  pages = {761-777},
+  year = {2021}
 }